Deliberately Developmental Organization

 In most companies, people spend a majority of their time hiding their flaws, trying to look their best, and painting a pretty picture instead of sharing what they really think or feel.
 This type of environment ensures people won’t as easily get their feelings hurt.
 However, walking on eggshells is counterproductive for attaining goals, getting projects done successfully, and self-development.
 Hearing the truth can be extremely painful.
 Although truth can lead to change and help us grow, hearing that truth can also really hurt.
 Success comes with the pain of growth.

-You can ask any team member at KFG if being a DDO is easy and you will receive an emphatic "No" for an answer.
-However, you can also ask any team member if performing as a DDO has made them a better person and made the team more successful as a whole and it is likely you will hear an emphatic "Yes".
+You can ask any team member at KFG if being a DDO is easy and you will receive an emphatic “No”.
+However, you can also ask any team member if performing as a DDO has made them a better person and made the team more successful as a whole and it is likely you will hear an emphatic “Yes”.

 -N.R.
 Narayana Murthy

-We at KFG have experienced the growing pains of developing into a DDO.
+Our independent advisors in Rapid City have experienced the growing pains of developing into a DDO.
 At times it was tempting to throw in the towel and call it quits.
-However, reflecting on where we started and where we are today, KFG is more effective and efficient and the people that make up KFG are better despite the pain of growth.
+However, reflecting on where we started and where we are today, our financial planning company in Rapid City is more effective and efficient and the people that make up our team are better despite the pain of growth.
 Today, we are better versions of ourselves and better equipped to help our clients.